Shehbaz Sharif becomes Pakistan's new PM as Imran Khan's allies in Parliament allege fraud - ExBulletin

 Shehbaz Sharif becomes Pakistan's new PM as Imran Khan's allies in Parliament allege fraud

-ISLAMABAD (AP) Lawmakers in Pakistan's National Assembly on Sunday elected Shehbaz Sharif as the country's new prime minister for the second time as allies of jailed former Prime Minister Imran Khan in parliament shouted in protest, alleging fraud in last month's election.
+ISLAMABAD lawmakers in Pakistan's National Assembly on Sunday elected Shehbaz Sharif as the country's new prime minister for the second time as allies of jailed former Prime Minister Imran Khan in Parliament shouted in protest, alleging fraud in last month's elections.

 Khan is currently serving prison sentences in several cases and is barred from running for or holding office.
 Sharif replaced him as prime minister after his ouster in a vote of no confidence in Parliament in April 2022.